 What’s next for Nelson?

-Amy is gearing up for 2016 Australian Music Week in Cronulla Beach, Australia where she will be performing multiple showcases.
-When she returns home, she will be heading into the studio with producer by Dan Swinimer of Manicdown Music (Madeline Merlo, JoJo Mason).
+Amy is in the process of finishing her third album with producer by Dan Swinimer of Manicdown Music (Madeline Merlo, JoJo Mason).
 Stay tuned for new music coming soon…

 – the Canadian Country Music Association’s 2016 Spotlight Performance Contest winner

 – the national Jack Daniel’s 2016 Supporting Act Contest winner